chef/automate/components/docs-chef-io/content/automate/HA_bastion_setup.md

 IP Address: Write down 172.31.0.0 from 172.31.0.0/16 from IPv4 CIDR block and press calculate.

-From the results, note the available Network Address field as a value for ‘aws_cidr_block_addr= ‘ field.
+From the results, note the available Network Address field as a value for 'aws_cidr_block_addr= ' field.

 Specify CIDR